l-chege/monitor-logs/README.md

 - Grafana Integration to leverage on features such as visualizing system resource metrics.
 - Configure Prometheus to scrape metrics from the Python application.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pluu request with any improvements or bug fixes.

 Enjoy!